Danial-Hussain/grandslam/README.md

 # grandslam

-## Goal

-Visualize tennis history.
+**grandslam** serves to be the easiest way to relive tennis history.
+Featuring radial tournament brackets from the past two decades (both the ATP and WTA), grandslam eliminates the nuisances of traditional tennis tournament brackets and allows you to quickly take a walk down memory lane.

-## High-level Documentation
+## Technical Details

-**Data**

-The data is being scraped from https://www.tennisexplorer.com/ (WTA data) and https://www.atptour.com/ (ATP data) with a python script.
-The script grabs the data, formats it into a tree representation and persists the data into redis.
+The data for the brackets are being scraped from https://www.tennisexplorer.com/ (WTA data) and https://www.atptour.com/ (ATP data) with a python script located in `/data`.
+The scraped data is formatted into a binary-tree representation, converted to a json string, and stored in a redis instance hosted with UpStash.

-**Frontend**

-The site is statically generated using Next.js and styled using TailwindCSS.
-The radial brackets is built using D3.js.
+The web application is written in React and TypeScript, and the pages for each tournament bracket are statically generated using Next.js.
+The majority of ui styling is done using TailwindCSS and the radial brackets are built using D3.js.
+The code for creating the brackets can be found here: `/components/Bracket.tsx`

-**Database**:

-I am using a redis instance hosted on AWS with Upstash.
-They offer a pretty generous free tier which meets the requirements for this project.
-Redis stores data as key-value pairs and in this scenario the key is the unique identifier for a tournament and the value is a string representation of the tournament's tree json data.